 Instructions

-- Preheat the oven to 400°F. Lightly grease a muffin tin.
+- Preheat the oven to 425°F. Lightly grease a muffin tin.

 - Place almond milk in a liquid measuring cup or bowl and stir in lemon juice.
 Set aside.

 - Measure flour by spooning it into measuring cup and leveling with a knife, being careful not to pack it in.
-Place flour, sugar, baking powder, baking soda, and salt in a medium bowl, stirring to combine.
-Stir in lemon zest and blueberries.
+In a large mixing bowl, whisk flour, sugar, baking powder, baking soda, and salt.
+Whisk in lemon zest.

-- Spoon batter into the prepared muffin cups, filling them to the top.
-Bake for 18 to 20 minutes, until a fork comes out clean.
+- Use ⅓ cup measure to scoop batter into the prepared muffin tin, filling cups to the top.
+Sprinkle tops of each muffin with sugar.
+Bake for 5 min at 425F, then (keeping muffins in the oven) reduce heat to 350F and cook 13 more minutes.
 Cool muffins in tin for 10 minutes before transferring to a wire rack to cool.
-Store leftover muffins in an air-tight container on the counter.

 Notes

-*If using frozen, toss with a couple tablespoons of flour, which will help them from sinking to the bottom turning the muffin blue.
+*If using frozen blueberries, toss with a couple tablespoons of flour to help them from sinking to the bottom turning the muffin blue.

 STORAGE: Store muffins in a tightly covered container at room temperature for up to 2 days, or in the refrigerator for up to 5 days.
 Freeze muffins for up to 3 months.